Spectral gap and quantitative statistical stability for systems with contracting fibers and Lorenz-like maps: Abstract

 \section{Abstract}

-We consider transformations preserving a contracting foliation, such that the associated quotient map satisfies a Lasota Yorke inequality.
+We consider transformations preserving a contracting foliation, such that the associated quotient map satisfies a Lasota-Yorke inequality.
 We prove that the associated transfer operator, acting on suitable normed spaces, has a spectral gap (on which we have quantitative estimation).

-As an application we consider Lorenz-Like two dimensional maps (piecewise hyperbolic with unbounded contraction and expansion rate): we prove that those systems have a spectral gap and we show a quantitative estimation for their statistical stability.
-Under deterministic perturbations of the system of size $\delta$, the physical measure varies continuously, with a modulus of continuity $O(\delta \log \delta ).$
+As an application we consider Lorenz-like two dimensional maps (piecewise hyperbolic with unbounded contraction and expansion rate): we prove that those systems have a spectral gap and we show a quantitative estimate for their statistical stability.
+Under deterministic perturbations of the system of size $\delta$, the physical measure varies continuously, with a modulus of continuity $O(\delta \log \delta )$, which is asymptotically optimal for this kind of piecewise smooth maps.

 \keywords{Spectral Gap, Statistical Properties, Lorenz-Like, Transfer Operator, Stability.} {Universidade Federal do Rio de Janeiro - UFRJ and Universit\`{a} di Pisa - UNIPI} \urladdr{www.mathlucena.blogspot.com} {Dipartimento di Matematica, Universit\`{a} di Pisa - UNIPI} \urladdr{http://users.dma.unipi.it/galatolo/}